-A basic tenet of a kindergarten inspired by Waldorf education is a focus on strong daily, weekly, and seasonal rhythms.
+A basic tenet of Waldorf kindergarten is a focus on strong daily, weekly, and seasonal rhythms.
 Children are happiest when they know what to expect each day.

 In the fall, we have our Michaelmas festival with a big bonfire.
 We parade around the yard with our dragon tongue streamers, which we throw into the fire as our way of taming our inner dragons.